 This course is an introductory survey in the process of reading and producing plays.
 The focus of the course will be on reading a play and understanding the steps necessary to create a production of that play.
 Some of the topics explored will include play selection, script analysis, the audition process, the rehearsal process, stage management, directing, and the actor-audience-director relationship.
-3 hrs. lecture/wk.

-THEA 233 Technical Practicum II (1 Hour) nbsp;
+THEA 233 Technical Practicum II (1 Hour) →